-It can be stressing operating with a dead battery because the car can stall at any time.
-Some of the signs of a dead battery include dim headlights, inability to power the stereo or AC and problems starting the car in the morning.
-If the battery is working fine then the problem could be with the alternator.
+It can be stressful operating with a dead battery because the car can stall at any time.
+Some of the signs of a dead battery include dim headlights, inability to power the stereo or AC, and problems starting the car in the morning.
+If the battery is working fine, then the problem could be with the alternator.

 8. Worn out brake pads

-It is dangerous to drive a car with worn out brake pads.
+It is dangerous to drive a car with worn-out brake pads.
 The brake pads wear out due to constant friction.
-When they wear out you will notice a squeaking sound.
-In addition, you will need to hard press the brakes for them to be effective.
-This can be disastrous during emergency braking.
-Have your mechanic inspect your brake pads and fluid during the next service time.
+When they wear out, you will often notice a squeaking sound.

 9. Faulty starter motor